Josephine Cushman Bateham: Career

-16000 miles, in nearly every U.S. state and U.S. territory and through the Hawaiian Islands, giving nearly 300 lectures.
+In 1890, Bateham relocated to Asheville, North Carolina and continued her work for the WCTU, traveling to nearly every U.S. state and territory and through the Hawaiian Islands to deliver nearly 300 lectures.
 She wrote many leaflets on Sabbath questions, of which she sent out more than a million pages every year.
-She was a natural leader, organizer, writer and speaker.
 On behalf of the "Sunday-law combination" in the U.S., Bateham asked the U.S. Congress to incorporate the dogma of Sunday idleness into a Federal statute.

 Personal life

 From 1892 to 1897, she lived in Williamsburg, Kentucky with daughter Sarah.
 In 1897, she removed to Norwalk, Ohio, where two other children made their homes.

 The Batehams had seven children: Anson, Minerva (Minnie), Josephine, Lizzie, Sarah, Henry, and Charles.
 In religion, Mrs. Bateham belonged to the Congregational church before becoming a Presbyterian.

 Josephine Penfield Cushman Bateham died in Oberlin, March 15, 1901, and was buried in Painesville.